Published at: 2025-10-30

 -

-| Selected Component Type | Automatically Included Dependent Components |
+| Selected Component Type | Automatically Included Related Component Types |

 |---|---|

-| Field | Related APL code, global variables, picklists |
+| Field | Related APL code, Global Variables, Shared Picklists |

-| Button | Related APL code, object mapping rules |
+| Button | Related APL code, Object Mapping Rules |

 | Import Settings | Related APL code |

-| Custom Role | Related functional permissions, field-level permissions |
+| Custom Role | Associated Feature Permissions, Field Permissions |

-| Preset Role | Related functional permissions, field-level permissions |
+| Preset Role | Associated Feature Permissions, Field Permissions |

-| Business Flow | Related user groups, APL code Node assignees copy all dimensional assignee information |
+| Business Process | Associated User Groups, APL code.
+Node assignees copy all dimension details. |

-| Workflow | Related user groups, APL code Node assignees copy all dimensional assignee information |
+| Workflow | Associated User Groups, APL code.
+Node assignees copy all dimension details. |

-| Pipeline | Related user groups, fields Node assignees copy all dimensional assignee information |
+| Pipeline | Associated User Groups, Fields.
+Node assignees copy all dimension details. |

 Delete an Outbound Change Set

-Copy an Outbound Change Set
+Clone an Outbound Change Set